-The U designation relates to the fact that these processors have a low TDP, low cooling requirement and as a result a higher battery life.
+The U designation relates to the fact that these processors have a low TDP, low cooling requirement, and as a result, a higher battery life.

 2. Desktop-Based Ryzen 3 CPUs Without iGPU

-These generally have the best CPU performance but they lack an integrated graphics card and hence cannot power the built-in video ports on the motherboards.
+These generally have the best CPU performance, but they lack an integrated graphics card and hence cannot power the built-in video ports on the motherboards.

 Examples include the Ryzen 3 3100 and the Ryzen 3 3100X.
-Currently, there are no Ryzen 3 processors from the 4000 and 5000 series in this category.
+No Ryzen 3 processors from the 4000 and 5000 series are in this category.